 Provide your mom or dad with a small stuffed animal.
 Place it on the floor, and ask your mom or dad to carefully step over it, forward and backward.
 This can help your loved one gain balance and can prepare him or her to step over obstacles that might otherwise cause a fall.

 Hold your thumb in front of you at arm's length and move left to right and then upward and downward while following with your head.
-This exercise may make you dizzy so have something to hold on to if it does.
+This fall risk exercise may make you dizzy so have something to hold on to if it does.

 Hold on to a chair and lift a leg.
 Visualize a clock with 12 in front, 3 to your right, and 6 behind you.
 Now reach your arm and rotate to these three positions.
 Repeat with the other arm and leg.